vidister/gimp-web/content/news/2016-05-05 Tutorials Revamp.md

 ## Help Write More Tutorials

 Which is where you, the community, comes in!
 If you were looking for a way to contribute to the project, and you don't feel up to coding<sup>*</sup>, this is a great way to share and help others learn GIMP.
-You are encouraged to come tell us about your tutorial on [the gimp-user mailing list][gu-mail] or, even better, drop by the [IRC channel][irc] and let us know what you're thinking (this is strongly encouraged to make sure there's not something already being worked on)!
+We encourage you to come tell us about your tutorial on [the gimp-user mailing list][gu-mail] or, even better, drop by the [IRC channel][irc] and let us know what you're thinking (this is strongly encouraged to make sure there's not something already being worked on)!

 [irc]: /irc.html
 [gu-mail]: https://mail.gnome.org/mailman/listinfo/gimp-user-list